Kosovo Myth: In art and culture

-In 2017, Russian heavy metal band Kipelov led by Valery Kipelov released the song “Kosovsko Pole” (Косово Поле; English: Kosovo Field) about "Serbia’s national tragedy", dwelling on the historic battle in 1389.
+In 2017, Russian heavy metal band Kipelov released the song "Kosovo Polye" (Kosovo Field) about "Serbia's national tragedy in the historic battle.

 Political use

 Since its establishment, the Kosovo Myth and its poetic, literary, religious, and philosophical exposition was intertwined with political and ideological agendas.
 It has had a large impact on Serbian society, and has served as the most powerful Serbian cultural myth.
 The Myth served as an important constitutive element of the national identity of modern Serbia and its politics.
 Historian Sima Ćirković criticised what he called "Vidovdan mythology" on the notion that it was overshadowing the real traditions about the historical Kosovo battle, which were incorrectly labeled as "Kosovo Myth".